PR0CK0/StableDiffusionEndToEndGuide/README.md

     * Step 3 takes 15-45 minutes on average Internet speed, as the models are 5+ GB each
     * Step 7 can take upwards of half an hour and may seem "stuck" in the CLI
     * In step 3 I downloaded SD1.5, not the 2.x versions, as 1.5 produces much better results
-    * In step 3, I also downloaded the "Deliberate" and "Dreamshaper" models, both of which have a focus on realism, with the latter, scenery and fantasy
-    * [Civitai](https://civitai.com/) has all the SD models; it's like HuggingFace but for SD specifically
+    * [CivitAI](https://CivitAI.com/) has all the SD models; it's like HuggingFace but for SD specifically
 2. Verify that the WebUI works
     1. Copy the URL the CLI outputs once done, e.g., ```127.0.0.1:7860``` (do **NOT** use Ctrl + C because this command can close the CLI)
     2. Paste into browser and voila; try a prompt and you're off to the races